Eschatologue/CM_wiki/docs/gameplay/character-creation.md

 | 12-13 | +1 | 28-29 | +9 |
 | 14-15 | +2 | 30 | +10 |

-!!! tip "Tip"
+!!! tip "Optimization"

-    This setting is leans quite on the optimisation side, make sure you ask arround or search the web relating on how best would you distribute your starting stats for what character idea you have in mind.
+    This DnD setting leans heavily towards optimization, so make sure to ask around or search the web for guidance on how to best distribute and allocate your starting stats for the character idea you have in mind.
+Properly optimized stats can significantly enhance your gameplay experience and ensure your character is as effective as possible in their chosen role. ~~Meta is the minimum~~

+## Starting Level
+For this campaign, you will start at 3rd-level.

+When making your character, make one normally starting the 1st-level, and then treat it as you levelled up twice to 3rd-level.
+Some class feature grants additional benefits or even subclass choice at 3rd-level, so keep that in mind